juliocpmelo/influx-spring/README.md

 This is a spring application, to run it just use the usual spring toolkits to build the jar or run from source using any IDE.

-The application has a scheduler that runs ever 5 seconds to create a list and run a sort algorithm on it.
+The application has a scheduler that runs every 5 seconds to create a list containing random strings and run a sort algorithm on it.
 The application will register on influx and also publish prometheus metrics containing some information on the process, you can check the class [TaskScheduler](src/main/java/br/metrics/schedule/TaskScheduler.java) to see which metrics are exported.